tranhelen/tranhelen/_posts/2019-04-14-theywontcome.md

 </tr>
 </table>

-Most recently we've decided to start pre-selling our subscriptions and as of today we've sold 9 pre-paid annual subscriptions.
-We're officially **post revenue**, and all of the sales come from the non-product related work we were doing: telling people.
+Most recently we've decided to start pre-selling our subscriptions and as of today we've sold 10 pre-paid annual subscriptions.
+We're officially **post revenue**, and all of the sales came from the non-product related work we were doing: telling people.

 <hr class="--small" />